Journalwere/quantum_resistant_api/README.md

-In line post quantum resistant encryption methods using liboqs library
+In line post-quantum-resistant encryption methods using liboqs library